Many OTs consider trying out traveling occupational therapy at some point.

-At that first placement, they had been getting by with PRN staff and were thrilled to have a more stable therapist.
+At that first placement, they had been getting by with PRN staff, and they were thrilled to have a more stable therapist.
 They were incredibly supportive and helped me to feel at ease.
 It also helped that I was traveling with my friend because we could always bounce ideas off each other.

 Not every facility has been as supportive as that first one.

-I ended up traveling to only skilled nursing facilities.
-That's where the demand was while I traveled, and I discovered I really loved geriatrics.
+I ended up traveling only to skilled nursing facilities.
+That’s where the demand was while I traveled, and I discovered I really loved geriatrics.
 In my experience, a patient is a patient, no matter which facility I was working in.
 They all need therapy.

-And while I've seen therapy gyms of all shapes and sizes, they all have gait belts and oximeters.
-When it gets down to it, that's all you really need.
+And, while I’ve seen therapy gyms of all shapes and sizes, they all have gait belts and oximeters.
+When it gets down to it, that’s all you really need.
 Nurses’ stations are easy to find.
 Patients’ rooms are numbered.
-If I wasn't lucky enough to get a tour of the facility or much of an orientation, I found I really didn't need it.
+If I wasn’t lucky enough to get a tour of the facility or much of an orientation, I found I really didn’t need it.